Georgia Triplett - The Tribune

 Georgia Triplett

+In addition to her parents, she was preceded in death by her husband, James Triplett; daughter, Amanda Triplett; grandchild, Madison Blair; and brother, William Scarberry.

+Those left to cherish her memory are her son, Bryan Blair, of Bardstown, Kentucky; daughter Jammie White and son-in-law Maurice White, both of Coal Grove; 10 grandchildren, Morgan, Keith, Brianna and Hartlyn Blair, Shi and Mila Vaughn, Alisha and Mason Sly, Brandi Marcum and Christa Porter; two great-grandchildren, Josiah Marcum and Adeline Roberts; her siblings, John Jr., Harold, Clarence Blair, Donna Rucker and James Scarberry.

-Memorial service will be 2 p.m.
-Saturday at Triedstone Missionary Baptist Church, 615 Depot Square, Ironton.
+Memorial service will be held at Triedstone Missionary Baptist Church, 615 Depot Square, Ironton, 2 p.m.
+Saturday

 Phillips Funeral Home, 1004 S. Seventh St., Ironton, is honored to assist the Triplett family during this difficult time.